-Furthermore, subcontractors knew that their aim during every client appointment was to help them manage their everyday challenges.
-And as the owner, I knew that we were always looking for ways to make it easier for clients to access that help.
+Furthermore, subcontractors knew their aim during every client appointment was to help them manage their everyday challenges.
+And as the owner, I knew we were always looking for ways to make it easier for clients to access that help.

 A well-crafted mission guides you every time you make a decision.
 Ask yourself:

 - Do my marketing tactics reach the people who it is my mission to help?